 Specificity | Lists multiple specific concrete actions and technologies: configuring ALB, NLB, Nginx, HAProxy, and generating configurations with health checks, SSL termination, sticky sessions, and traffic distribution rules. | 3 / 3 |

-Completeness | Clearly answers both what (generates production-ready configurations with health checks, SSL termination, sticky sessions, traffic distribution) and when (explicit trigger phrases like 'configure load balancer', 'create ALB', etc.). | 3 / 3 |
+Completeness | Clearly answers both 'what' (generates production-ready configurations with health checks, SSL termination, sticky sessions, traffic distribution) and 'when' (explicit trigger phrases like 'configure load balancer', 'create ALB', etc.). | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural trigger terms users would say: 'configure load balancer', 'create ALB', 'setup nginx load balancing', 'haproxy configuration', plus specific product names like ALB, NLB, Nginx, HAProxy. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural trigger terms users would say: 'configure load balancer', 'create ALB', 'setup nginx load balancing', 'haproxy configuration', plus mentions of specific technologies like NLB.
+These are phrases users would naturally use. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive with a clear niche around load balancer configuration.
-The specific product names (ALB, NLB, Nginx, HAProxy) and domain-specific terms (SSL termination, sticky sessions) make it unlikely to conflict with other skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Clearly occupies a distinct niche around load balancer configuration with specific technology names (ALB, NLB, Nginx, HAProxy) that are unlikely to conflict with other skills. | 3 / 3 |

 Total | 12 / 12 Passed |